 Manoj Tiwari making fun of public by promising five times subsidy: Kejriwal

 Delhi Chief Minister Arvind Kejriwal on Wednesday accused BJP leader Manoj Tiwari of "making fun" of the public by promising to give five times the subsidy than the AAP government if elected in the upcoming polls in the national capital.
-Tiwari on Monday promised to give residents five times more benefits than what the AAP-led Delhi government is giving.
+Tiwari on Monday promised to give residents five times more benefits than what the AAP government in Delhi is giving.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)